beratzorlu/python-quiz/README.md

 -   As a user, I want the game application to tell me what it is doing before and after the quiz completion.
 -   As a user, I want to be able to view a report of my results.
 -   As a user, I want to be able to provide a username to save my performance data.
+-   As a user, I want to be able to see a report of my overall game performance when I complete the game.
--   As a user, I want to be asked if I want to play the game again before the application stops.
+-   As a user, I want to be asked if I want to play the game again before the application terminates.

 Developer